aboldguess/QRickLinks/README.md

 - Automatic QR code creation for each short URL
 - Dashboard listing a user's links and visit counts
 - Basic visit tracking (IP address and referrer)
+- Admin dashboard with site statistics and settings

 ## Setup